micmejia/bible-dump/NKJV/Isaiah/Isa 34.md

 And thorns shall come up in its palaces, Nettles and brambles in its fortresses; It shall be a habitation of jackals, A courtyard for ostriches.

 ###### 14
-The wild beasts of the desert shall also meet with the [^e]jackals, And the wild goat shall bleat to its companion; Also [^f]the night creature shall rest there, And find for herself a place of rest.
+The wild beasts of the desert shall also meet with the jackals, And the wild goat shall bleat to its companion; Also the night creature shall rest there, And find for herself a place of rest.

 ###### 15
 There the arrow snake shall make her nest and lay _eggs_ And hatch, and gather _them_ under her shadow; There also shall the hawks be gathered, Every one with her mate.